sainath-s/UiPath_Webhook/README.md

-# Uipath JobFailure reporting in ServiceNow using UiPath_Webhook
+# Uipath JobFailure reporting in ServiceNow using Webhook

 This Project focuses on setting up a Centralized server (based on flask framework) to listen for Bot Failure events in UiPath Orchestrator and create an Incident in ServiceNow.This project can be extended to listen to various events and act accorrdingly.